-Don’t be afraid to shake things up (quite literally) – try a fade with long hair on top and a shaved design on the sides.
-A shaven style is the perfect canvas for creating cool, intricate art.
+Don’t be afraid to shake things up (quite literally) – try a fade haircut with long hair on top and shaved designs on the sides.
+A shaven style is a perfect canvas for creating cool, intricate art.

 A high taper fade mixed with a sky-high faux hawk is the definition of sexy hair, mainly due to its variety.
 Whereas the top of the hair is wild, the sides are shaved and more serious.
-This is a perfect cut for a hip young man.
+This spiky hair fade is a perfect cut for a hip young man.

 #15: Fade with Curls

 You’ve certainly seen this cut on NBA players.
-Fades with an afro top are an incredibly hot style right now, mixing together both natural black curls with clean sides and edges.
+Curly hair fades with an afro top are an incredibly hot style right now, mixing together both natural black coils with clean sides and edges.